Drexel Materials Science and Engineering Summer Institute

 In addition enriching the understanding of structure-property relationships, future materials innovations will need to consider sustainability for long-term product development with minimal negative impacts on the climate, ecosystem and society.
 Since the earth has a limited supply of many of the elements that are used into advanced applications, it is important to consider both the source of materials for initial fabrication of components and end-of-life recycling so that rare earth materials can be re-used.
 An appreciation of sustainability is important for future materials scientists and engineers who will ultimately be stewards of the planet.

 The Drexel University Materials Science & Engineering Summer Institute will give aspiring scientists and engineers the chance to learn about how atomic elements arrange themselves to form the materials that are all around us.
 Furthermore, the Summer Institute will emphasis how variables in processing of materials determine physical, mechanical, electrical and thermal properties.
 Through hands-on science and engineering activities, students will gain an understanding of how materials impact the fields of energy, biotechnology and electronics.
 Sustainability and nanotechnology will be a theme woven through all of the modules.
-The learning environment will include work in a computer classroom, materials science laboratory and the Centralized Research Facility which includes advanced microscopy equipment.
+The learning environment will include work in the Innovation Studio, a materials science and engineering laboratory, and the Centralized Research Facility with includes advanced microscopy equipment.
 The week will culminate with presentations in which students will discuss their results from group projects.

 Group projects and learning modules will focus on three advanced technology themes: